 Overall, Sale City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The citizens of Sale City have a very low rate of college education: just 8.51% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Sale City has a very low overall level of education: only 8.51% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Sale City in 2022 was $19,684, which is low income relative to Georgia and the nation.
 This equates to an annual income of $78,736 for a family of four.
 However, Sale City contains both very wealthy and poor people as well.